The Place Beyond the Pines

-The Place Beyond the Pines is a 2012 American epic crime drama film directed by Derek Cianfrance with a screenplay by Cianfrance, Ben Coccio and Darius Marder from a story by Cianfrance and Coccio.
-The film tells three linear stories: Luke (Ryan Gosling), a motorcycle stunt rider who supports his family through a life of crime; Avery (Bradley Cooper), an ambitious policeman who confronts his corrupt police department; and two troubled teenagers (Emory Cohen and Dane DeHaan) who explore the aftermath of Luke and Avery's actions fifteen years later.
-The supporting cast includes Eva Mendes, with Ben Mendelsohn, Rose Byrne, Mahershala Ali, Bruce Greenwood, Harris Yulin, and Ray Liotta.
+The Place Beyond the Pines is a 2012 American crime drama film directed by Derek Cianfrance, from a screenplay by Cianfrance, Ben Coccio, and Darius Marder, and based on a story by Cianfrance and Coccio.
+Starring Ryan Gosling, Bradley Cooper, Eva Mendes, Dane DeHaan, Emory Cohen, Rose Byrne, Mahershala Ali, Bruce Greenwood, Harris Yulin, Ben Mendelsohn, and Ray Liotta, the film follows three linear stories: Luke Glanton (Gosling), a motorcycle stunt rider who supports his ex-lover Romina Gutierrez (Mendes) and their newborn son through a life of crime; Avery Cross (Cooper), an ambitious police officer who confronts his corrupt police department; and Jason (DeHaan) and A.J.
+(Cohen), two troubled teenagers who explore the aftermath of Luke and Avery's actions fifteen years later.

 Cianfrance was inspired to write The Place Beyond the Pines based on his experiences as a father.
 Coccio and Marder, who shared similar interests in film and media, helped write the script.
-Cianfrance envisioned the main themes to be about fathers and sons, masculine identity and legacy.
-The film reunites Cianfrance and Gosling, who had previously worked together in 2010's Blue Valentine.
+Cianfrance envisioned the main themes to be about fathers and sons, masculine identity, and legacy.
+The film reunites Cianfrance and Gosling, who had previously worked together on Blue Valentine (2010).
 The role of Luke was written for Gosling, as he expressed an interest in playing a bank robber.

-Filming took place in Schenectady, New York, during the summer of 2011.
+Principal photography took place in Schenectady, New York, during the summer of 2011.
 Though the film contains a disclaimer that its events are entirely fictitious, critics have theorized that the police corruption depicted therein was based upon a 2002 scandal in which five officers, including former Schenectady Police Chief Gregory Kaczmarek, were indicted by the United States Department of Justice for their participation in a local narcotics distribution ring.

-The Place Beyond the Pines premiered at the 2012 Toronto International Film Festival, followed by a United States theatrical release on March 29, 2013.
-Focus Features purchased the distribution rights after being impressed by the film screening.
-It received generally positive reviews from critics and was a moderate success at the box office, grossing $47 million worldwide on a budget of $15 million.
-The soundtrack was composed by Mike Patton and included music by Estonian composer Arvo Pärt and Ennio Morricone.
+The Place Beyond the Pines premiered at the Toronto International Film Festival on September 7, 2012, and was theatrically released in the United States on March 29, 2013.
+The film received positive reviews from critics and was a modest box office success, grossing $47.1 million against its $15 million production budget.
+Gosling was nominated for the Satellite Award for Best Actor in a Supporting Role at the 18th Satellite Awards and the film was nominated for the inaugural Saturn Award for Best Thriller Film at the 40th Saturn Awards.